Times Square#13 in Best Things To Do in New York City

 - 0.0Food Scene

-Some say that Times Square is like a five-block metaphor for New York City itself -- it's exciting, colorful and always jumping.
-Others describe this area of Midtown Manhattan as artless, overpriced and congested.
-Perhaps this commercial stretch from W. 42nd to W. 47th Street is a little of both, and though locals would advise you to avoid it, you should at least catch a glimpse of its neon lights.
-Most travelers recommend visiting the area at night.
-One TripAdvisor user exclaims, "[Times Square is] always bustling round the clock - but don't miss the bright lights and excitement after dark!"
+Some say that Times Square is like a five-block metaphor for New York City itself – it's exciting, colorful and always jumping.
+Others describe this area of midtown Manhattan as artless, overpriced and congested.
+Perhaps this commercial stretch from West 42nd to West 47th Street is a little of both, and though locals would advise you to avoid it, you should at least catch a glimpse of its neon lights.
+Most travelers recommend visiting the area after dark to see the marquee displays.
+Many add checking out Times Square before or after a Broadway show is the perfect time to fit it into your schedule.

-Times Square's constant activity makes it easy to find (take any train that stops at 42nd Street and Time Square or Port Authority).
+Times Square's constant activity makes it easy to find (take any train that stops at 42nd Street and Times Square or Port Authority).
+Several of the city's top bus tours and best walking tours include stops at Times Square.
 Visit the official website for more information on what you can see and do in the area, and keep in mind the area's restaurants and stores have closing hours, but the billboards of Time Square bedazzle 24/7.